 Each BoHS affiliated college and university shall implement its own procedure for identifying nominees.
 Following a review of potential candidates, each BoHS member institution will nominate only ONE candidate for the BoHS Public Service Award.
-The Nomination Letter for this award shall be submitted electronically as a single PDF document that includes:
+The Nomination Letter for this award shall be submitted electronically to firstname.lastname@example.org as a single PDF document that includes:

 Examples of supporting materials include: newspaper and journal articles, speeches presented, books and legislation or policy documents.
 All supporting materials must also be submitted electronically to BoHS Executive Director Eddie G. Gouge as a PDF or web link.
 A BoHS review panel will evaluate and rank the nominees and recommend a recipient to the BoHS Board of Directors.